mderu/LinkWheel/README.md

 Then, follow along with any installers that are opened.
 Installation is complete when a dialog box appears that tells you to close the installer.

-In order for these LinkWheel to work, we first need to register the location of the repositories you have locally.
+In order for LinkWheel to work, we first need to register the location of the repositories you have locally.
 If you intend on using the IDE extensions, skip to those instructions below.

 You can register repos by opening LinkWheel directly, and then right-click the LinkWheel System Tray Icon and click `Register Repo`.
 If you prefer to use